margaretmf/margaretmf.github.io/poetry.md

 ## Constant Evolution ##
 There is a constant story of being, evolution of thought, revolution of light, rebirthing of man, and renewal of color.

-## Seeing Black Lives, Seeing Integration ##
+## Seeing Black Lives ##
 They help the police force as police officers.
-[White people are also, and they contribute to racial healing.]
 They write good poetry.
 They play fun music and create new, cool music.
-[White people do too, and they sing with African Americans.]
 They read in church.
-[White people do too, and they are good partners.]
 They create amazing art.
-[White people do too, and they find ways to put art in their homes.]
 They help the homeless community.
-[White people do too, and they are good drivers.]
+They share interracial relationships.
+They express their narratives, and their side of the story.
-They take care of little kids and love them, and hug them. [] They help people feel better after feeling fallen, or rejected. [] They are great sorority date function partners. [] They dance in the street. []
+They take care of little kids and love them, and hug them.
+They help people feel better after feeling fallen, or rejected.
+They are great sorority date function partners.
+They are good students in school.
+They invest in the community.
+They dance in the street.
-They love their work. []
+They love their work.
-They support their kids. []
+They support their kids.
-They have healthy, beautiful homes. []
+They have healthy, beautiful homes.
 They love God, and they have great faith through adversity.
-They also love Allah, the same God that Christians worship. []
+They also love Allah, the same God that Christians worship.

 ## Social Media Usage ##
 Why look her, or him up one more time?